Samarthjainabout/YoloV8_xbar/README.md

 How It Works in the Crossbar:
 In each clock cycle, every row applies a 4 bit nibble to its weights.
 Over 16 cycles, you cover every combination of input nibble and weight nibble (the 4×4 grid of combinations), thereby including all the cross terms needed for an exact 16 bit multiplication.

-Compute-to-Bandwidth Analysis
+Compute-to-Bandwidth Analysis \n
-•	Each PE handles ~1/8th of total workload (~119 GFLOPs/s per PE at 8 PEs).
+•	Each PE handles ~1/8th of total workload (~119 GFLOPs/s per PE at 8 PEs). \n
-•	Naïve peak bandwidth demand (if no data reuse) ~1.9 TB/s (unrealistic; mitigated by data reuse and on-chip buffering).
+•	Naïve peak bandwidth demand (if no data reuse) ~1.9 TB/s (unrealistic; mitigated by data reuse and on-chip buffering). \n
-•	Practical data movement per inference: o	Weights: ~11.2 MB (preloaded in SRAM, minimal traffic during inference) o	Intermediate data/Inference: ~5 MB per inference (dominant NoC traffic) o	Sustained per-PE bandwidth requirement: ~1-2 GB/s (Due to bursts) o	Peak NoC bandwidth per link (for burst scenarios): ~10-20 GB/s
+•	Practical data movement per inference: \n o	Weights: ~11.2 MB (preloaded in SRAM, minimal traffic during inference) \n o	Intermediate data/Inference: ~5 MB per inference (dominant NoC traffic) \n o	Sustained per-PE bandwidth requirement: ~1-2 GB/s (Due to bursts) \n o	Peak NoC bandwidth per link (for burst scenarios): ~10-20 GB/s \n

 Below is an illustrative end-to-end example showing how you might integrate the PE crossbar code (for 16‑bit nibble‑based multiplication) into a pipelined YOLOv8s inference flow on a system with multiple PEs, static XY routing, and a 2D mesh topology.
 Because a true YOLOv8s implementation is very large (dozens of layers, with residual connections and multi‑scale heads), the code below is a conceptual / toy prototype.
 It demonstrates how pipeline scheduling (Stages S0–S4) can be combined with PE crossbar multiplication in a manner that meets the approximate target of ~30 ms latency for 640×640 input, given 5–8 PEs, 500 MHz–1 GHz clock, and ~28.6 GFLOPs total compute.